-If the child and parent consent, the JCM will proceed in, utilizing the recommended tier level to determine referrals, programming, monitoring compliance and informing the court of non-compliance.
-If the child or parent do not consent to the diversion program, the judge will continue with the finding of guilt and proceed with sentencing (see Appendix C for Process Overview Flowchart).
+If the child and parent consent, the JCM will proceed in, utilizing the recommended tier level to determine referrals, programming, monitoring compliance and informing the court of noncompliance.
+If the child or parent do not consent to the diversion program, the judge will continue with the finding of guilt and proceed with sentencing.